 Reason #9 – Our loyalty to our subscribers

-Reason #10 – Because YOU can be a Fantasy Guru!
+Reason #10 – Because YOU can be a Fantasy and DFS Guru!

 We’ve been in this business a very long time, and we employ not only serious fantasy experts, but also individuals who study coaches’ tape and who cover the league full-time, so we have a lot to offer.
+On the DFS side, we approach playing from a variety of analytical and finance angles.
 From learning how to scout talent to understanding NFL schemes to wading through the coach speak, we can educate you in a way that no other site can match.